icopy-site/awesome/docs/awesome/awesome-qt.md

 ## Books

-- [Qt5 C++ GUI Programming Cookbook](https://www.packtpub.com/application-development/qt5-c-gui-programming-cookbook), by [Lee Zhi Eng](https://www.zhieng.com) [:octocat:](https://github.com/PacktPublishing/Qt5-C-GUI-Programming-Cookbook) - Overview of advanced GUI programming techniques for those familiar (https://github.com/JesseTG/awesome-qt/blob/master/but not satisfied) with the basics.
+- [Qt5 C++ GUI Programming Cookbook](https://www.packtpub.com/application-development/qt5-c-gui-programming-cookbook), by [Lee Zhi Eng](https://www.zhieng.com) [:octocat:](https://github.com/PacktPublishing/Qt5-C-GUI-Programming-Cookbook) - Overview of advanced GUI programming techniques for those familiar (but not satisfied) with the basics.
 The source code used in the book is available for free.
 - [Game Programming Using Qt: Beginner's Guide](https://www.packtpub.com/game-development/game-programming-using-qt) by Witold Wysota and Lorenz Haas - Good place to start learning how to program games with QML.
 - [Application Development with Qt Creator - 2nd Edition](https://www.packtpub.com/application-development/application-development-qt-creator-second-edition), by [Ray Rischpater](http://www.lothlorien.com/kf6gpe) - Beginner's guide to Qt, with a lot of focus on Qt Creator and its associated tools.
 - [Qt 5 Blueprints](https://www.packtpub.com/application-development/qt-5-blueprints), by [Symeon Huang](https://github.com/librehat) - Seems to be about the overall structure of a Qt project.